Updated: Jan 15

 It was now nearing 9:00 and an antsy energy began to make its way through the crowd in wait of Faouzia.
 Faouzia’s three bandmates -bassist, drummer, and keyboardist- all strolled up on stage and took their places at the back of the stage.
 As the band stepped into those first notes of “This Mountain,” the one and only Faouzia joined them and stood center stage to bring her raw natural musical talent to the 350 or so people packed into the West End Cultural Centre.

 Faouzia came prepared for her first headline ticketed shows ever with an abundance of new material along with six songs that have been previously released, many of which are already big fan favourites.
-Faouzia has a number of tunes that have been released with both a full band version and a stripped piano version.
+Faouzia has a number of tunes that have been released with both a full-band version and a stripped piano version.
 During this performance on the West End Cultural Centre stage, she ended her main set by debuting her brand new single “Born Without A Heart” which was set to be released two weeks after the show.
 The piano version of “Born Without A Heart” can be viewed on Youtube here.

-Faouzia has come a long way from her previous performances at Canada Day 2017 with the Winnipeg Symphony Orchestra at The Forks, the Jeux du Canada Games, Festival du Voyageur, February 2018, her Winnipeg Jazz Festival performance at The Cube, June 2018, and her performance at Interstellar Rodeo festival in Edmonton in July 2018.
-Now, for her European fans, you have the chance to see her in Switzerland at the Montreux Jazz Festival, July 5, 2019, sharing the stage with George Ezra.
+Faouzia has come a long way from her previous performances at Canada Day 2017 with the Winnipeg Symphony Orchestra at The Forks, the Jeux du Canada Games, Festival du Voyageur, in February 2018, her Winnipeg Jazz Festival performance at The Cube, in June 2018, and her performance at Interstellar Rodeo festival in Edmonton in July 2018.
+Now, for her European fans, you have the chance to see her in Switzerland at the Montreux Jazz Festival, on July 5, 2019, sharing the stage with George Ezra.

 Faouzia’s future looks extremely bright with one international show already announced for July, with possibly more show announcements to come.
 While the Manitoba artist is still enrolled in school, it’s safe to say she will only be playing one-off shows or jumping on the road for short tours in the foreseeable future.
 Her fans, myself included, are looking forward to a possible album in the cards.
 With the release of single after single as of late and the preparation of new material for these two consecutive shows, it feels more and more possible as the days go by.